Gusta-Alves/RickAndMorty/README.md

 <img src="./src/assets/imgs/thumb.png" alt="Rick and Morty">

+> #En This project focuses on the application of state management with NGRX and their use dinamics.
-> #BR Este projeto tem como foco a aplicação do gerenciamento de estado com NGRX e suas dinâmicas de uso.
+> #Pt Este projeto tem como foco a aplicação do gerenciamento de estado com NGRX e suas dinâmicas de uso.

 ### Ajustes e melhorias / Adjustments and Improvements

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas nas seguintes tarefas:
+O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas às seguintes tarefas:
+The project is under development and the upcoming updates are focused on the following tasks

 - [ ] Filto dinâmico de personagens / Filter dinamic Characters
 - [ ] Gerenciamento de estado e visual da página de episodio / State management and layout of the Episodes page